Luby's calls hedge fund's nominees unqualified as contest heats up

 “We are tired of years of unfulfilled promises at the company and excessive director and executive compensation,” Gramm said.
 “We feel there needs to be change in the board room.”

-But Luby’s said in its documents, which were seen by Reuters, that Gramm, his father and two other nominees - philanthropist Stacy Hock and Savneet Singh, interim chief executive officer at PAR Technology - are not up to the job.
+But Luby’s said in its documents, which were seen by Reuters, that Gramm, his father, former U.S. Senator Philip Gramm, and two other nominees - philanthropist Stacy Hock and Savneet Singh, interim chief executive officer at PAR Technology - are not up to the job.

 It called the hedge fund’s behavior “confusing and concerning” and questioned whether Gramm “or anyone nominated by him is suited to sit on any public board.”